AlexanderWeis/rsschool-cv/cv.md

 ## Contact information

-Phone: +491786863xxx
+**Phone:** +491786863xxx

-E-Mail: rs.2926cd@mailbeaver.net
+**E-Mail:** rs.2926cd@mailbeaver.net

-Github:
-Location:
+**Github:**

+**Location:** Frankfurt am Main, Germany
 ## About me

+An accomplished sociologist and certified web designer, I have been involved in online marketing for more than a decade.
+Working on educational apps as well as UI/UX design is my passion.
+When I am free I enjoy spending time with my son and reading.
+My curiosity and interest in self-development make me an autodidact.
+In my opinion, Roosevelt's quote most accurately describes my life philosophy: > Do what you can, with what you have, where you are. >
 ## My education

-1. TU Darmstadt – Graduate sociologist
+* TU Darmstadt – Graduate sociologist
     1. Sociology
-  2. History
+    1. History
-  3. Politic
+    1. Politic
-  4. Economy
+    1. Economy
-2. SGD  – Certified Web Designer
+* SGD  – Certified Web Designer
-  2. Developmeent and maintenance using HTML/HTML5
+    1. Developmeent and maintenance using HTML/HTML5
-  2. Website management
+    1. Website management
-  2. Visual communication
+    1. Visual communication
-  2. Websites for Smartphones
+    1. Websites for Smartphones
-  2. Programming using JavaScript
+    1. Programming using JavaScript
-  2. Web-Content-Management-System Joomla
+    1. Web-Content-Management-System Joomla
 ## My skills

 * HTML5 & CSS3